-The cellular modem can be set up to connect to the carrier in:
+The cellular modem can be set up to connect to the carrier in either:

 - Cellular router mode.
 In this mode, the dial-out connection to the carrier cellular network is always on, and IP traffic is routed between the cellular connected network and the console server's local network ports.
 This is the default mode of operation. - OOB mode.
 In this mode, the dial-out connection to the carrier's cellular network is always on and awaiting incoming access from a remote site to the console server or attached serial consoles/network hosts. - Failover mode.
-In this mode, a dial-out cellular connection is established only in the event of a ping failure. - Circuit Switched Data (CSD) mode.
-In this dial-in mode the cellular modem can receive incoming calls from remote modems who dial a special Data Terminating number.
-This is a 3G mode only.
+In this mode, a dial-out cellular connection is established only in event of a ping failure.